saria-lh/saria-lh.github.io/index.md

 Before doing my Masters, I worked as a full-time Research Assistant at Qatar University for two years, where I mainly worked developing Reinforcement Learning for wireless communication systems.

 For a comprehensive list of my publications, please visit my Google Scholar profile.

+# Highlighted Repos ⭐

+- [MERLIN](https://github.com/saria-lh/MERLIN) - Checkout MERLIN!
+A library for simulating 5G Wireless Networks with the ability to include and develope state-of-the-art Reinforcement Learning algorithms.